St. Joseph Higher Secondary School

-St. Joseph Higher Secondary School & College (সেন্ট যোসেফ উচ্চ মাধ্যমিক স্কুল এন্ড কলেজ), also known as SJC, is a Catholic higher secondary school in Asad Gate, Mohammadpur, Dhaka, Bangladesh, regarded as one of the best colleges in Bangladesh.
+St. Joseph Higher Secondary School (সেন্ট যোসেফ উচ্চ মাধ্যমিক স্কুল) is a Catholic higher secondary school in Asad Avenue, Mohammadpur, Dhaka, Bangladesh, regarded as one of the best schools in Bangladesh.
 In 2023, St. Joseph was awarded the 'A+' grade.
 It is a school offering education from third to twelfth grade, with pupils averaging 8 to 18 years of age.
 The school is a single-shift (morning) school with over 2,500 students.
 In 1965, the college relocated to historical Asad Gate near Jatiya Sangsad Bhaban under the jurisdiction of the Mohammadpur Thana, and being named St. Joseph Higher Secondary School.

-After the independence of Bangladesh, it was changed from English to National Curriculum-based Bengali medium.
+After the independence of Bangladesh, it was changed from English medium curriculum to National Curriculum-based Bengali medium.
 At present, English and Bengali are used for teaching up to the higher secondary level.
-As the name St. Joseph Higher Secondary School suggests, education provided by the school is at the higher secondary level.
+As the name St. Joseph Higher Secondary School suggests, education provided by the school is up to the higher secondary level.
 Every year, about 500-600 students graduate from its Higher Secondary section and 170-180 students from the secondary school section.
-The students of this institution are known as "Josephite".
-St. Joseph has been consistently ranked among the best academic institutions in Bangladesh.
+The students of this institution are known as "Josephites".

-The school has its own playground, basketball court, volleyball court, badminton court and table tennis court.
+The school has its own playground, basketball court, cricket pitch, badminton court (also used as a volleyball court) and table tennis court area.